Study, meditate on, and discuss the Dharma in virtual community.

 The Six Perfections – Part 1

-The six far-reaching practices—generosity, ethical conduct, fortitude, joyous effort, meditative stabilization, and wisdom—benefit us and those around us, now and in the future.
+The six perfections – generosity, ethical conduct, fortitude, joyous effort, meditative stability and wisdom – are practices that benefit us and those around us, now and in the future.
 This course examines the first three practices—generosity, ethical conduct, and fortitude—exploring what makes them “far-reaching,” and how to cultivate them.